 At FSU, we offer students a spectrum of environmental degrees that vary between rigorous math requirements to those programs which focus more on the human political dimension.

-Ms. Vinette Burns (email@example.com) is the primary contact for students interested in the Environmental Science and Policy and Meteorology undergraduate degree programs, and the departmental contact and liaison with the dean’s office for major change requests.
-Ms. Burns will sign off on all major change requests on behalf of the new major.
+Ms. Paige Phillips (firstname.lastname@example.org) is the primary contact for students interested in the Meteorology undergraduate degree programs, and the departmental contact

 Visit our Career Corner for tips on preparing a Curriculum Vitae (CV), and for Environmental Career information.

-Mr. Tim McGann (firstname.lastname@example.org) is the primary contact for students interested in the Environmental Science undergraduate degree program.
+Mr. Tim McGann (email@example.com) is the primary contact for students interested in the Environmental Science and Environmental Science & Policy undergraduate degree program.

 Dr. Bill Parker (firstname.lastname@example.org) is the primary contact for students interested in the Geology undergraduate degree program.